magepages/mpdocs/docs/seo-m2/user-guide.rst

 .. image:: https://i.imgur.com/DNu7Rba.png

-* In **Google Search Console** field: Enter the verification code for Google Search Console.
+* In the **Google Search Console** field: Enter the verification code for Google Search Console.
-* In **Bing Webmaster Tools** field: Enter the verification code for Bing Webmaster Tools.
+* In the **Bing Webmaster Tools** field: Enter the verification code for Bing Webmaster Tools.
-* In **Pinterest** field: Enter the verification code for Pinterest.
+* In the **Pinterest** field: Enter the verification code for Pinterest.
-* In **Yandex Webmaster Tools** field: Enter the verification code for Yandex Webmaster Tools.
+* In the **Yandex Webmaster Tools** field: Enter the verification code for Yandex Webmaster Tools.

 II.
 SEO Tools
 ******